If you are still on probation after a DUI, unfortunately:

-You usually need to be halfway through the probationary period before most San Diego county judges will seriously entertain granting your DUI attorney’s motion to terminate probation.
+You need to be at a certain point in your probationary period before San Diego judges will seriously entertain granting your DUI attorney’s motion to terminate probation.

-If you are on probation for 5 years, add 30 months from the date you were placed on probation, i.e. the conviction date.
-If you are on probation for 3 years, add 18 months from the conviction date.
+So, if you are on probation for 5 years, add 3 years from the date you were placed on probation, i.e. the conviction date.
+With a good reason, you can try a motion to terminate.